Kaiming-Y/nl2spec_plus/README.md

 ### Process

-According to the selected method, input sentences and entities, call LLM to perform translation, extraction, inference, etc., and finally output.
+According to the selected method, input sentences and entities, call LLM to perform translation, extraction, reasoning, etc., and finally output.

 ### Output